testr3g/jmn/README.md

 # Installation and configuration

 ## Install Symfony 3.2.8 et get the bundle ProductBundle
-Get the Jmn/ProductBundle and put it in the directory bundles of the vendor vendor/bundles/Jmn/ProductBundle
+- Install Symfony 3.2.8
+- Download the archive and unzip jmn-master form https://github.com/testr3g/jmn/
+- Create a directory 'vendor/bundles/Jmn/' in your symfony installation
+- Put 'ProductBundle' umzipped in the directory 'vendor/bundles/Jmn/' created

 ## Add JmnProductBundle to your application kernel